CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

     {'hashtags': [{'text': 'MUFC', 'indices': [85, 90]}], 'symbols': [], 'user_mentions': [], 'urls': []}

-After checking which information was pulled from the relevant fields, I continue to include the relevant fields to the previously created dataframe and print again the first Ten tweets:
+<div style="text-align: justify"> After checking which information was pulled from the relevant fields, I continue to include the relevant fields to the previously created dataframe and print again the first Ten tweets:

 ```python